ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 the program makes progress, even in programming languages that don't have mutable variables.

 There exist detailed explanations of the state monad, like `this one`__.
 However, it took a while for me for the concept to click.
-What worked for me in the end is picturing a translation scheme from programs that use the state monads to equivalent programs written in a imperative language.
+What worked in the end was picturing a translation scheme from programs that use the state monads to equivalent programs written in an imperative language.
 I'll now say more about this translation scheme.

 .. __: https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State#